monero-ecosystem/monero-ecosystem.github.io/_posts/2021-01-06-monero-csharp.md

 Want to help?
 =============

-I did not ask for funding to before creating this library.
+I did not ask for funding from the Monero community before creating this library.
 This is a passion-project of mine, as I'd like to see Monero succeed.
 If you found this library helpful, donations are appreciated.

 ``89CkXKw3MQLXAinJz2eb8ohmGdDasGxun65ArenNuqXFfDSVbhiqpte4E2PQaxT4yPbsNSXkT4hR2QMFYQneZfBoCX19Wx2``